Skip to Content

 Keyword Search (Traditional):

-- Local: sources attached to the current note.
-Good for one-off uploads tied to a specific patient.
+1. Local: sources attached to the current note.
+Good for uploads tied to a specific patient.

 PubMed Integration

 PubMed is a third source type.
-Unlike local and account sources, it’s queried live:
+Unlike local and account sources, it is queried live:

 Usage Examples